tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 * ***SEA DPC S1** - 3rd, **ONE Esports Singapore Major\*** - 15th, **SEA DPC S2** - 1st, **WePlay Kyiv AniMajor** - 3rd*

 SEA had an interesting conundrum this year.
-Since their seasons were so intra-regionally competitive, no single team was able to farm the leagues for DPC points.
+Since their leagues were so intra-regionally competitive, no single team was able to farm both seasons for DPC points to break the top 12 rank threshold.
 As a result, there was a very real possibility that only one SEA team would attend TI10.

 But then halfway through the SEA DPC S2 it seems T1 decided, "You know it'd be pretty cool to go to TI directly," and then proceeded to smash their way through the rest of the league and the AniMajor.